Multidimensional Rovella-like attractors: Introduction and statements of the results

 Flows in compact (two-dimensional) surfaces are very well understood since the groundbreaking work of Peixoto~\cite{peixoto59,peixoto62}.
 A theory of three-dimensional flows has steadily been developing since the characterization of robust invariant sets in \cite{MPP04}.
-Extensions of these techniques for higher-dimensional flows are well under way, see e.g. \cite{MeMor06}.
+The study of singular attractors for flows in higher dimensions is, however, mostly open; see \cite{BPV97,MeMor06} and the recent book \cite{AraPac2010} and references therein.

 For non-robust but persistent attractors, like the Rovella attractor presented in \cite{Ro93}, there is still no higher-dimensional analogue.
+Other previous constructions yielding similar behavior can be found in, e.g., \cite{Smnv78,Smnv78a,LybmvZks,TurShlnk87,GmbdTress88,GmdPrcThmTres}.
+Of course, one may embed the usual Rovella attractor (also known as \emph{contracting Lorenz} attractor) into flows in any dimension, just by “multiplying by a strong contraction” (the attractor is contained in a three-dimensional submanifold, which is invariant and normally contracting for the flow).
+But this procedure leads to flows without new dynamical phenomena.
+Moreover, it remains an open problem, since the introduction of the contracting Lorenz models about two decades ago, whether persistent non-robust attractors for singular flows may contain singularities with multidimensional expanding directions.